rdgrainger/ROCO_224/ManipulatorDesignProject/Design_And_Control_Of_Manipulators.md

-#### |---------These are some useful HTML commands that we can use while we are writting this report and delete before submission-----------|
+#### |---------These are some useful HTML/Markdown commands that we can use while we are writting this report and delete before submission-----------|
 _These commands are only visible in the raw format or in gedit_

 This command puts two pictures side by side, change percentage for size but always keep height and width the same: